 To use the conversation() function, the plugin must pass an array of sudo_conv_message and sudo_conv_reply structures.
-There must be a struct sudo_conv_message and struct sudo_conv_reply for each message in the conversation.
+There must be a struct sudo_conv_message and struct sudo_conv_reply for each message in the conversation, that is, both arrays must have the same number of elements.
+Each struct sudo_conv_reply must have its reply member initialized to NULL.
 The struct sudo_conv_callback pointer, if not NULL, should contain function pointers to be called when the sudo process is suspended and/or resumed during conversation input.
 The on_suspend and on_resume functions are called with the signal that caused sudo to be suspended and the closure pointer from the struct sudo_conv_callback.
 These functions should return 0 on success and -1 on error.
 On error, the conversation will end and the conversation function will return a value of -1.
 The intended use is to allow the plugin to release resources, such as locks, that should not be held indefinitely while suspended and then reacquire them when the process is resumed.
 Note that the functions are not actually invoked from within a signal handler.